- Overview

 is Accepted.

-The actions update to create or cancel the license.
+The actions update to Cancel and Create license.

-Next, navigate to the “Licenses” menu and select “Actions.”
+Next, navigate to the Licenses menu and select Renewals.

 .